This week's Skincare Q&A features concerns of pregnancy-related adult acne and beauty issues.

 "I recently found out that I'm pregnant.
 Do I need to worry about what's in my skincare and beauty products?
 Should I switch to all-natural?
 What about the products that contain Salicylic Acid or BPO?"

-Many natural ingredients are harmful to the skin and baby, and many ingredients with long names or that come from a lab are great for sensitivity, acne, and baby.
+Many natural ingredients can be harmful to the skin, and many ingredients with long names or that come from a lab are great for sensitivity and acne, and also ok for baby.

 We have to be sure how we define "chemical" and "natural".
 Not every chemical is bad, and not every natural ingredient is good.
 Many ingredients that sound "chemical" are actually naturally derived but have a chemical-sounding name to make the formula look more unique or scientific.

-I have recommended to many clients that they check with their OB about use of Salicylic Acid.
-More and more doctors are actually approving it these days.
-The Salicylic Acid products that I carry do not contain the form classified as an OTC drug, but instead something called Betaine Salicylate, which is safer and more gentle and effective than any other product you would use.
-You'll probably be told to not exceed 1% or 2% -- this is when the Salicylic Acid in question is the kind that is classified as an Over-The-Counter drug.
+I have recommended to many clients that they check with their OB about use of Salicylic Acid; more and more doctors are approving it these days, provided the dose is 2% or less.
+The most popular Salicylic Acid product that I carry does not contain the form classified as an OTC drug, but is instead something called Betaine Salicylate, which is derived from sugar beet and is safer, as well as more gentle and effective.
+Another product I carry, Alphaplex, from my own most trusted skincare guru, Dr. Mark Lees, contains the Salicylic Acid that is classified as an Over-The-Counter drug.
+I recommend this product for skin that gets oily by 10:00am.

 Benzoyl Peroxide (BPO) has been found to be completely safe for pregnancy.
 For persistent acne BPO is fantastic because it flushes pores out and cuts oil at the same time that it kills bacteria.
 Pregnancy acne can be incredibly stubborn and inflamed.
 It's important to keep ahead of it by keeping the pores exfoliated while calming them down at every opportunity.